Pregnancy test — How soon after sex?

 How soon after intercourse can one use a pregnancy test and get results?

-If you prefer, you can make an appointment for a pregnancy test directly instead of testing at home first.
+If the home pregnancy tests don't feel right for you, you can also make an appointment with a health care provider for a pregnancy test directly instead of testing at home first.
 In either case, it can only be to your benefit to find out as early as possible if you're pregnant.